KirstenLiu/NetworkPractice/README.md

 # NetworkPractice
-Some simple implementation of network related concept.
+Some simple implementation of network related concepts.